jansi-z/evaluation-tool-api/README.md

-# evaluation-tool-api
+## About

 An API for the evaluation tool I made as a final project for my programming course.
-It uses Feathers with Mongoose.
+It uses [Feathers](http://feathersjs.com) with Mongoose.
 It hosts four services: users, students, batches, and evaluations.
 Its intended for teachers (users) to track their students' performance.

-## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+The core feature is a random student selector: if at any point a teacher wants to ask a question, the app returns a (weighted) random student from the batch they are currently teaching.

+Working on this project taught me a lot about utilising hooks in an API.
+My personal challenge was to contain all business logic in the API, which means that I put the weighted random function in a hook.

 ## Getting Started